A Low Down on Energy Saving Windows: Are They Worth It?

 Window Frames

 Does your home still have the original windows it was built with?
 If you take a closer look, it probably has aluminum frames.
-Aluminum frames work for most conventional window types, but it’s important to understand that they won’t cut down on energy costs.
+Aluminum frames work for most conventional window types, but it’s important to understand that they won’t reduce energy costs.
 This is because they allow air to pass from one side to the other, which makes them more of a conductor.

 Energy-efficient windows, on the other hand, are quite the opposite.
 They’re made with vinyl or fiberglass frames, which are materials that function as effective insulators.